SUBURBAN ORTHOPAEDIC MEDICAL CENTER MAIN SERVICES

-Your orthopaedic surgeon is a medical doctor with extensive training in the proper diagnosis and treatment of injuries and diseases of the musculoskeletal system.
-Your orthopaedic surgeons completed up to 14 years of formal education.
+Your orthopedic surgeon is a medical doctor with extensive training in the proper diagnosis and treatment of injuries and diseases of the musculoskeletal system.
+Your orthopedic surgeons completed up to 14 years of formal education.

 > Four years of study in a college or university.